 Doctor of Nursing Practice

 The Doctor of Nursing Practice (D.N.P.) is a practice-focused doctorate for those nurses who desire a terminal degree with a clinical focus.
 The D.N.P. prepares advance practice nurses to function as experts and leaders in increasingly complex health-care settings.
-There are two levels of entry for the practice doctorate: post-B.S.N. and post-M.S.N.
+There are two levels of entry for the practice doctorate: post-bachelor of science in nursing (B.S.N.) and post-master of science in nursing (M.S.N.).